 From the focus groups held during the development of the Strategic Equality Plan 2020 - 2024, staff told us that they didn't want to be required to tell us their title unless it was a gender-neutral title obtained through achievement.
-We have developed our systems to make the title field optional.
+We continue to develop our systems to make the title field optional.

-The Annual Equality Report is reviewed and ratified by the Equality and Diversity Strategy Group, the University Executive and the People & Culture Committee on an annual basis.
+The Annual Equality Report is reviewed and ratified by the Equality and Diversity Strategy Group and the University Executive on an annual basis.